 Step two: Roll the orange, green, and yellow strips into individual rolls, using hot glue to secure the roll.

 Step three: Hot glue the three colorful rolls together in a bundle, then wrap with white strip, using hot glue to secure.

 Step four: Follow the same instructions from the tuna roll to create the seaweed wrap.

 Felt Spicy Salmon Roll Tutorial

-> Step one: Cut two strips of orange and light orange felt, each about 1-inch wide by 6-inch long.
-Cut a strip of white and black felt, each about 1-inch wide by 8-inch long.
+Step one: Cut two strips of orange and light orange felt, each about 1-inch wide by 6-inches long.
+Cut a strip of white and black felt, each about 1-inch wide by 8-inches long.
 (Note: You can cut the white felt with a slightly scalloped edge to mimic the texture of rice.)

-> Step two: Layer the two orange strips, using a line of hot glue to hold them together.
+Step two: Layer the two orange strips, using a line of hot glue to hold them together.
 Roll this stacked strip, using hot glue to secure.

 Step three: Wrap this bundle in the white strip, using hot glue to secure.

 Step four: Follow above instructions to create the seaweed wrap from the black strip.